 How the Who’s Failed Audition Paved the Way for Keith Moon

 As hardcore Who fans know, Sandom joined the band in 1962, when it was still known as the Detours, and held the position for roughly two years.
-In early 1964, after changing their name to the Who to avoid a conflict with another band called the Detours, the group got the attention of Fontana Records, scheduling an audition for April 9.
-Sadly for Sandom, what seemed like the Who's big break turned out to be his ticket out of the lineup.
+In early 1964, after changing their name to the Who to avoid a conflict with another band called the Detours, the group got the attention of Fontana Records.
+An audition was scheduled for April 9, but sadly for Sandom, what seemed like the Who's big break turned out to be his ticket out of the lineup.

-As he later recalled in an interview with the Express, Sandom – who was substantially older than the other members of the band – had been struggling to deal with pressure from his wife, who resented the long hours that went with the Who's steady stream of gigs.
+Sandom was substantially older than the other members of the band, and had been struggling to deal with pressure from his wife, who resented the long hours that went with the Who's steady stream of gigs.
 He admitted to being in a surly mood at the Fontana audition, and when Pete Townshend criticized his playing, it started a fight that ended with the group looking for a new drummer.

 "He had a terrible go at me, snarling, ‘What’s wrong with you?
-If you can’t get it right then you’re out,'" Sandom told the Express.
+If you can’t get it right then you’re out,'" Sandom told the Express in 2014.
 "I just got up from my stool and said, ‘That’s it, I quit.’
 It was the biggest mistake of my life."

-The 84-year-old Sandom says he no longer plays drums, confessing that he still makes "a bit of noise now and again.
+The late Sandom confessed that he no longer regularly played drums back then, though he still made "a bit of noise now and again.
 I keep that drum kit at the foot of my bed and kiss it every night before I go to sleep.
-After all, it’s been on stage when we were up there as a support act to the Rolling Stones, the Searchers, Wayne Fontana And the Mindbenders, Eric Clapton’s Yardbirds. .. you name ’em and Pete, Rog, the Ox and me played with ’em."
+After all, it’s been on stage when we were up there as a support act to the Rolling Stones, the Searchers, Wayne Fontana And the Mindbenders, Eric Clapton’s Yardbirds. ...
+You name ’em, and Pete, Rog, the Ox and me played with ’em."

-He hasn't completely fallen out of touch with his former bandmates, either: The Express article says Sandom still speaks with Roger Daltrey every week.
-As this photo proves, he and Townshend shared an embrace in 2007, after Sandom surprised Townshend following a gig in Ireland.
+He never completely fell out of touch with his former bandmates, either: The Express article said Sandom still spoke with Roger Daltrey every week.
+He and Townshend also shared an embrace in 2007, after Sandom surprised Townshend following a gig in Ireland.